Click the Change Processing Tuning sub-tab to fine-tune the Apply Changes settings.

 - It reduces the number of SQL statements run per table from three to one.
 Most UPDATE operations in large, immutable, file-based cloud databases (such as Google Cloud BigQuery), involve rewriting of affected files.
 With such operations, the reduction of per-table SQL statements from three to one is very significant.

-- The target database only needs to scan the NET table once, significantly reducing I/O.
+- The target database only needs to scan the Replicate net changes table once, significantly reducing I/O.

-- This option is available for tasks configured with the following target endpoints only:
+- The Apply changes using SQL MERGE and Optimize inserts options are available for tasks configured with the following target endpoints only: